AvivYehuda1/AvivYehuda1/README.md

 # Welcome to My GitHub Profile! 👋

-I’m **Aviv Tadmor Yehuda**, a Mathematics and Computer Science student at Tel Aviv University, with a focus on combinatorics, probability, and numerical analysis.
+I’m **Aviv Tadmor Yehuda**, a Mathematics and Computer Science graduate from Tel Aviv University, with a focus on combinatorics, probability, and numerical analysis.
 I’m passionate about applying mathematical principles to fields like machine learning, data analysis, and computer graphics.
 Here’s a snapshot of my work and interests!

 ## 🔧 Skills
 - **Programming Languages**: Python, C, Java, SQL